andrewlidong/javaScriptQuestions/element_count/explanation.md

-# Abbreviate
+# Element Count

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+Iterate through the array and push it into an empty object with count 1 if it doesn't appear, and increment by 1 otherwise.

 ### Time and space complexity